Lofoten Revealed: How to Shoot Without the Crowds — Insider Guide

 Masterful autumn panoramic view next to Haukland Beach, Lofoten, featuring the identical composition of the winter coastline with golden grasses, colorful foliage on peaks, and warm sunset light over the rocky shore, by Jan Smid Master QEP.

-When you drive through the tunnel and begin descending toward the village, most people continue down.
-Stop before you reach the bottom and turn back.
-Just after the tunnel exit, there is a path to the left that climbs a short distance to a viewpoint looking down onto the beach and surf.
-The perspective from above — with the curve of the beach, the breaking waves and the peaks behind — is far more powerful than anything you can achieve from sea level.
-Most visitors never find it.
+• The Secret Viewpoint: When you drive through the tunnel and begin the descent toward the village, stop before you reach the bottom and turn back.
+Just after the tunnel exit, there is a path to the left that climbs a short distance.

 Experience the Atmosphere: Behind the Scenes in Lofoten